raveintospace/Stanford2023/README.md

 - MatchedGeometryEffect
 - UserDefaults
 ---
-- Options menu to select the deck, the card color and to check the scoreboard
+- Options menu to create or edit a custom deck, to set the card color, to select the deck to play, to see the scoreboard and to see the app info
 - Button to start / restart the game
 - ConfirmationDialog when game ends, user can play again, save the score (if it's a top score) or quit the game
 - DeckEditor view to create a custom deck, edit the existing one or remove it